AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 access value to get the designated :ada:`Word` value.
 Hence :ada:`X` refers to that two-byte value in memory.

-We could very likely achieve the same affect by replacing the call to the function in :ada:`To_Pointer` with a call to an instance of :ada:`Ada.Unchecked_Conversion`.
+We could almost certainly achieve the same affect by replacing the call to the function in :ada:`To_Pointer` with a call to an instance of :ada:`Ada.Unchecked_Conversion`.
 The conversion would still be between an access type and a value of type :ada:`System.Address`, but the access type